hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ).execute();
 ```

-The count value informs us how many rows were actually updated.
+The count value indicates how many rows were successfully deleted.